callumacrae/macr.ae/articles/sorting-algorithms.md

 Sometimes you or a computer needs to sort a list of items—say, a list of names into alphabetical order, or a list of objects into length order.
 To sort this list, especially if it is a large list, you need some kind of process: for example, if you were sorting a list of names into alphabetic order, you could group all the letters by their first letter, then sort the individual groups.

 Algorithms used to sort a list of items are called sorting algorithms, and this article will explain and visualise a few of the most well known sorting algorithms.
-Each section will contain one sorting algorithm, a description of the algorithm, and then a visualisation of the algorithm.
+Each section will contain one sorting algorithm, a description of the algorithm, a visualisation of the algorithm, and finally an implementation of the algorithm in JavaScript.

 Different length bars (seen below) will be sorted from shortest to longest, powered by [D3.js].
-There are some controls to the bottom right of the screen: it might help if you adjust the speed of the visualisation a bit.
+There are controls to the bottom right of the screen: it might help if you adjust the speed of the visualisation a bit.

 <svg class="sorting-demo" id="unordered" height="300" width="800" viewBox="0 0 800 300"></svg>